 9. “Joystick” by Dazz Band

 Up next, we’ve got “Joystick” by Dazz Band.
 This track is a steady mix of thumping beats and electric soundscapes, an anthem for those looking to nail popping and locking.
-Its vibrant synths will stir you up, inspiring not just a foot-stomp but an all-out dance showdown.
+Its bright synths will stir you up, inspiring not just a foot-stomp but an all-out dance showdown.

 10. “Break Dance – Electric Boogie” by West Street Mob